 The meters of the various network services decommissioned by AcegasApsAmga are receiving new life thanks to their transfer to specialized plants, where over approximately 85% of electronic waste and metals are recovered.
-In 2022, 129 tonnes of meters were therefore sent for recovery which will become secondary raw materials.
+In therefore sent for recovery which will become secondary raw materials.